javedali12123/hugo-cms/site/content/_index.md

     text: "A postgraduate in Economics from Jamia Millia Islamia.
 Previously studied Philosophy, Politics and Economics in bachelors from Amity University.
 Intrigued by problems of epistemology, uncertainty, expectations theory and philosophy of science & religion.
 Working on the intersection of philosophy, physics, economics, politics and psychology in pursuit of a unified epistemology.
 Also holds interest in Machine Learning and General Artificial Intelligence."
 intro:
     heading: "Research Interests"
-    text: "**Philosophic Calculus – Proposed Unification of Epistemology**
+    text: "Philosophic Calculus – Proposed Unification of Epistemology

-- Unified epistemic framework for human thought - **Philosophic Calculus**.
+1. Unified epistemic framework for human thought - Philosophic Calculus.
-- The concept of *Space* and *Time* - **Objective as well as Subjective**.
+2. The concept of Space and Time - Objective as well as Subjective.
-- Formation of biases through a process I call **Epistemic Gravity**.
+3. Formation of biases through a process I call **Epistemic Gravity**.
-- Theoretical relationship between relative ideologies formalized under **Relative Expectations Integral**.
+4. Theoretical relationship between relative ideologies formalized under Relative Expectations Integral.
-- **Bounds to knowledge**
+5. Bounds to knowledge
-- Use of differential geometry (*Einstein Field Equations*) to **model paradigms** under the framework of Philosophic Calculus.
+6. Use of differential geometry (Einstein Field Equations) to model paradigms under the framework of Philosophic Calculus.
-- A perspective on the implication on philosophy of science (especially Quantum Information Theory & String Theory) and philosophy of religion (especially the idea of God)."
+7. A perspective on the implication on philosophy of science (especially Quantum Information Theory & String Theory) and philosophy of religion (especially the idea of God)."
 products:
     - image: img/illustrations-coffee.svg
       text: ""